SchuylerGood/Flappy-Bird/README.md

 # Flappy-bird
-A clone of the game Flappy Bird created with Unity
+A clone of the game Flappy Bird created with Unity.